joehanmisquitta/Real-vs-AI-Generated-Image-Classifier/README.md

 Describe the structure of the project's files and directories.
 Highlight important files or directories.

+## Dataset Overview

+The dataset used for this project is organized as follows:

+- **Train**: Contains 114,000 images divided into 2 classes.
+- **Validation**: Consists of 23,000 images divided into 2 classes.
+- **Test**: Comprises 23,000 images divided into 2 classes.

+Each class represents a different category or label in the dataset.

+## Project Structure

+The project directory contains the following subfolders:

+- **data**: This folder contains the datasets used for training, validation, and testing.

+  - **train**: Contains training data.
+    - **Fake**: Subfolder containing fake images for training.
+    - **Real**: Subfolder containing real images for training.

+  - **validation**: Contains validation data.
+    - **Fake**: Subfolder containing fake images for validation.
+    - **Real**: Subfolder containing real images for validation.

+  - **test**: Contains test data.
+    - **Fake**: Subfolder containing fake images for testing.
+    - **Real**: Subfolder containing real images for testing.

 ## Model Training

 This section describes the process of training the model for the image classification task.